Skip to content

 Two Wages, Two Histories

 To see why the two benchmarks need different treatment, look at the last decade.
-They tell almost opposite stories.
+They tell very different stories.

 Figure: BC minimum wage and Metro Vancouver living wage, 2015–2026, projected to 2030.
 The minimum wage climbs in a steady CPI-indexed line; the living wage sits flat through 2021, then breaks sharply upward.
 Shaded bands show the conservative-to-aggressive projection range.